Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 In order to provide more artistic control, some key parameters of the AdnSkin solver are exposed as paintable attributes in the deformer.
 The [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

 - **Hard Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
-Hard constraint maps will force the geometry points to keep the original position.
-A low value of Hard Constraints may be desired to allow the skin to create wrinkles and sliding effect.
+Hard Constraint maps will force the geometry points to keep the original position.
+A low value of *Hard Constraints* may be desired to allow the skin to create wrinkles and sliding effect.

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
-Give a value of 1.0 to the edges of the skin to guarantee that is perfectly attached to the target geometry.
+Give a value of 1.0 to the edges of the skin to guarantee that is properly attached to the target geometry.

     - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create odd wrinkles (unless that is something you are looking for!).